insqu/sc/README.md

 Another good tool to create and test smart contracts is the Remix IDE: https://remix-project.org/ though we stress we **will not** be developing in remix for this tutorial

-# Setting up using AWS (Amazon Web Services)
+# Setting up an AWS (Amazon Web Services) EC2 instance

-This process should take around 20 minutes or so, and can be skipped if you want to run on your local computer.
+This process should take around 20 minutes or so, but can be skipped if you want to run on your local computer.
+> Note: we advise you to use AWS EC2 instance for a cleaner setup: again we cannot provide support for issues encountered by using your local machine

-We can go to AWS here: https://aws.amazon.com/
+First sign up to a free-tier account here: https://aws.amazon.com/
+Then:

-Select: Services -> EC2 -> Launch an instance
+- Select Services -> EC2 -> Launch an instance
-We will then select an Ubuntu Server, with a 64-bit architecture Most settings we can leave as default
+- Select an Ubuntu Server, with a 64-bit architecture
+- Leave the remaining settings as their defaults
+- You can name the instance whatever you like, even _super-fun-smart-contracts-time_

-For Key Pair (login)
-we can select Create New Key Pair:
+Under the section: For Key Pair (login), select Create New Key Pair:\
-Select ED25519 key pair type, and select .pem if you will connect via OpenSSH or .ppk if you will connect using PuTTY For MAC and Linux users, it is reccomended to use the .pem type For Windows users, PuTTY is a freely available easy to use tool, so a .ppk extension may be the better option
+Select ED25519 key pair type, and select the `.pem` file if you will connect via OpenSSH or alternatively select `.ppk` if you will connect using PuTTY
+**For MAC and Linux users**, it is reccomended to use the `.pem` type\
+**For Windows users**, PuTTY is a freely available easy to use tool, so a `.ppk` extension may be the better option

-Call your key pair: aws-sc-key
+Name your key pair: `aws-sc-key` and click to launch our instance\

-Now we can launch our instance

-After launching we can go to our instances page on AWS, there will be a Status Check and we can see it will be Initialisizing We can connect
+Once launched, we can go to our instances page on AWS, there will be a Status Check and we can see it will be initialising\
+Once the initialisation process has completed we can connect

+Before we connect to our instance, we reccomend to create a new directory / folder on our local machine to store our files from today in\
+Create that directory / folder now and call it `sc-deploy`, then relocate your `aws-sc-key` key to this location

-Click on Connect to Instance, and then the tab SSH client and follow the instructions for your machine.
+Click on Connect to Instance, and select the `SSH client` tab and follow the instructions for your machine\
-On MAC and Linux you will need to open a terminal window On Windows you will need to run your version of PuTTY
+**On MAC and Linux** you will need to open a terminal window within the directory `sc-deploy` and connect\
+**On Windows** you will need to run your version of PuTTY within folder `sc-deploy`

+The client will suggest you run something like: `ssh -i "aws-sc-key.pem" ubuntu@ec2-99-99-99-99.compute-1.amazonaws.com` in the terminal window, do this now\
-When we try to connect for the first time we will be asked to add the key fingerprint, type or select yes / OK
+When we try to connect for the first time we will be asked to add the key fingerprint, type or select `yes / OK`

-We should now be connected to our personal AWS EC2 instance
+We should now be connected to our personal AWS EC2 instance, hurrah!

 # Setting up our environment

-The first thing we will do is make sure our instance is up to date.
+The first thing we will do is make sure our instance is up to date, run:
-Run:
 ```sh
 sudo apt-get update
 ```